Domant3lis/Awesome-Me/README.md

 # My Bookmarks
-I put things here that are useful or interesting to me
+I put things here that are solely useful or interesting to me

 📑️ - Written resource (such as a blogpost)